cdavisj/cse15l-lab-reports/remote-servers.md

 # Remote Servers
+ If you ended up here by mistake, you can return to the home page by clicking [here](index.html).
 A remote server is essentially just a computer located somewhere else, such as a work site.
 You can connect to such a server to do remote work from home using something called [ssh](https://en.wikipedia.org/wiki/Secure_Shell), standing for *secure shell*.
 Let us start with how to do this.

 ## Connecting to a server via ssh
 Let it be known, this lesson is in the context of connecting to UCSD's ieng6 server as a student.